 Under the 1985 Guidelines, only the four GMAVs which have cumulative probabilities closest to 0.05 are selected for calculation of the FAV.
 When less than 59 GMAVs are available, these will always be the lowest four GMAVs (1985 Guidelines, p.
 31).
-Of the additional studies cited by EPA for acute exposures, the only ones that are relevant to the calculated WV criteria are those that could possibly affect the four lowest GMAVs; the inclusion or exclusion of other studies will only affect N.
+Of the additional studies cited by EPA for acute exposures, the only ones that are relevant to the calculated West Virginia criteria are those that could possibly affect the four lowest GMAVs; the inclusion or exclusion of other studies will only affect N.

 To resolve this matter without engaging in an extended review of individual studies with EPA, DEP recalculated the acute criterion utilizing EPA's data decisions.
-The results are presented in the workbook entitled DEP Response to USEPA Comments Aug 2015.xls (Attachment E).
-The SMAV for P. promelas and

-D. manga have been adjusted based on EPA's data decisions.
-Kane and Rabeni (1987) and Shuhaimi-Othman (2011) have been included, and the studies included by GEI but not by EPA for the species in bold (above) have been excluded.
+The results are presented in the workbook entitled DEP Response to USEPA Comments Aug 2015.xls (Attachment F).
+DEP has adjusted the SMAV for P. promelas and D. manga based on EPA's data decisions.
+DEP has also included Kane and Rabeni (1987) and Shuhaimi-Othman (2011), and excluded the studies used by GEI but not by EPA for the species in bold (above).
 The recalculated acute criterion are discussed in the Criteria Calculation section below.